-Just as you’d prioritize creating a Healthy Home environment for your children, creating healthy living conditions for Mom and Pop should be at the top of your list as well – particularly in dry, cold climates.
+Just as you’d prioritize creating a Healthy Home environment for your children, creating healthy living conditions for at-home elderly should be at the top of your list as well – particularly in dry, cold climates.

 We already know that dry air can lead to: